- HAIR LOSS

 A hair appears, grows, then dies.
 And then the hair falls out.

-This hair cycle lasts on average 3 years for a man and 5 years for a woman.
-What is less commonly known is that this cycle is repeated only 25 times.
+This hair cycle lasts on average 3 years for men and 5 years for women.
+What is less commonly known is that this cycle is only repeated 25 times.
 If these cycles keep a regular rhythm, we are supposed to have a "normal" amount of hair throughout our lives.

 But, in the case of progressive hair loss, this rhythm is accelerated.
 Cycles become shorter and shorter, at the risk of coming to an early end.